samtools/hts-specs/htsget.md

 _optional boolean_
 </td><td>

-Indicates whether the service is capable of server-side result set filtration using the `tags` and `notags` query parameters.
-If absent, the client should assume the result set will not be filtered on `tags`.
+Indicates whether the service is capable of server-side result tag inclusion/exclusion using the `tags` and `notags` query parameters.
 </td></tr>
 </table>